-In the pre-development condition, the site consists of four distinct sub-catchment areas within the analyzed limits.
+In the pre-development condition, the site consists of three distinct sub-catchment areas within the analyzed limits.
 These areas discharge runoff to two locations along the adjacent resource areas.
-Two of the sub-catchment areas drain into catch basins that outlet to the resource areas, while the remaining two areas sheet flow directly to the wetlands located to the north and west of the site.
+One of the sub-catchment areas drains into a catch basins that outlet to the resource areas, while the remaining two areas sheet flow directly to the wetlands located to the north and west of the site.

 In the post-development condition, the same sub-catchment areas remain; however, a portion of the runoff is intercepted by the synthetic turf, which directs flow to the base stone layer.
 This layer provides storage, promotes infiltration, and delays outflow.
 Effectively, the synthetic turf outfield functions as a retention and infiltration basin.
 As a result, the proposed development enhances site drainage and improves overall hydrologic conditions.
+Furthermore, the synthetic turf drainage has been updated to outflow to a rain garden, which further treats the runoff before directing it into the existing drainage system which ultimately outflows in the northwest corner of the site.